Tripoid/Tripoid/README.md

 - 👋 Hi, I’m @Tripoid
-- 👀 I’m interested in DevOps and backend
+- 👀 I’m interested in ML and BigData
-- 🌱 I’m currently learning django and flutter
+- 🌱 I’m currently learning ML
 - 💞️ I’m looking to collaborate on anythink
 - 📫 How to reach me: Telegram @ttripoid